assaydepot/trialinsights_api_v1/README.md

 Search and Analysis API for Trial Insights Clinical Trial Search, Intelligence, and Surveillance

 ## Overview
-The API is comprised of a [Data Access API](#data-access-api) for querying clinical trials and rendering trial documents and an [Aggregate Analysis API](#aggregate-analysis-api) for analyzing and computing statistics over collections of clinical trial documents.
+The API is comprised of a [Trials API](#data-access-api) for querying clinical trials and rendering trial documents, an [Investigators API](#investigator-access-api) with extended annotation for clinical trial investigators, and an [Aggregate Analysis API](#aggregate-analysis-api) for analyzing and computing statistics over collections of clinical trials and related investigators.

 ### Authentication
+Access to https://app.trialiinsights.com/api/v1/ endpoints requires an `api_key`.
+Request an API Key at: [Trial Insights API Key Request](mailto:ron@scientist.com)

-Access to app.trialiinsights.com is relies on `api_key` property in the body of the *POST* or as a url query parameter `?api_key=key`.
-To generate a key go to settings for your account in the app and scroll down to the bottom.
-There you copy/paste the generated key.
+Once you have the key, submit your request using the `Trialinsights-Api-Key` custom header.
+Alternatively, you can include the property in the body of the *POST* `{api_key: "provided-key"}` or as a url query parameter `?api_key=key`.

 All endpoints are available at https://app.trialinsights.com/api/v1